 Two people die in crash on U.S. 40

-Two people died Saturday morning in a fiery crash that involved a Chevrolet Cavalier and Jeep Grand Cherokee on U.S. 40 near Silver Summit.
+Two people died Saturday morning in a crash that involved a Chevrolet Cavalier and Jeep Grand Cherokee on U.S. 40 near Silver Summit.
+Two men in a second vehicle were also injured.

 The accident occurred at about 6:08 a.m., according to Cameron Roden, a spokesman for the Utah Highway Patrol.